healmasud/mern-stack-travel-map/readme.md

 ## Description

-An travel map application where user can register, login and save their favourite places in the map.
+A travel map application where user can register, login and save their favourite places in the map.
 This application is built with MERN stack.
 This application features:

 - Node provides the backend environment for this application
 - Express middleware is used to handle requests, routes